 If you have never tried Brazilian cheese bread before, you are in for a treat.
 They are like little cheese puffs that are crispy outside but amazingly soft and chewy inside.
 I would say that they are similar in texture to Japanese mochi.

 This Brazilian cheese bread recipe is made with only a handful of ingredients: milk, egg, olive oil, tapioca flour, salt and shredded cheese.
 I like to use a combination of cheddar and mozzarella, but any grated cheese will work in this recipe.

-Simply add all of the ingredients to a blender, blend until smooth, then pour the batter into a mini-muffin pan and bake.
+To make the cheese bread, simply add all of the ingredients to a blender and blend until smooth.
+Then pour the batter into a mini-muffin pan and bake.
 That’s it!